Chick McGee

 Charles Dean Hayes (né Fout), better known by his stage name Chick McGee, is a radio personality who appears on The Bob & Tom Show.
 The name "Chick McGee" is a pseudonym connected with the Jack McGee character on The Incredible Hulk.

 Personal life

 McGee was born November 26, 1957, in London, Ohio.
 He has three children and has been married and divorced three times.

 Education

 McGee graduated from London High School in 1976.
-McGee briefly "visited" The Ohio State University and graduated from an independent broadcast school in June 1976.
+McGee graduated from an independent broadcast school in June 1976.
 In 2014 he was inducted in the inaugural class of the Fine Arts Hall of Fame of the London City Schools.

 Professional career

 He began his career at a small 1,000-watt radio station in West Virginia and held various on-air positions at stations in West Virginia and Ohio.
 Prior to joining The Bob and Tom Show, he went by the name Chuck Mikelz.
 On April 1, 1985, Chick joined The Bob & Tom Show.
 In January 1995, Chick left The Bob and Tom Show to become co-host of a show called Kevin & McGee at KGB-FM in San Diego, California.
 After six months in San Diego, McGee returned on July 10, 1995 to his former job on The Bob & Tom Show.